- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now

-With rising inflation, the money earned (the only source of income is salary) may not match the rise in general prices over the time to sustain and maintain the lifestyle.
-Also, there will be a time to retire and you will need money for the sunset years.
-Many invests for their housing loan, children’s education, and so on.
+With rising inflation, the money earned (the only source of income is salary) may not match the rise in general prices over time to sustain and maintain the lifestyle.
+Also, there will be a time to retire, and you will need money for the sunset years.
+Many invest in their housing loan, children’s education, and so on.

-You need to make wise investments where over the time your returns are high and easy to convert in the need of the hour.
+You need to make wise investments were over the time your returns are high and easy to convert in need of the hour.
 The stock market (equities) is a lucrative option over cash and bonds for the medium or long term.

 How to Start Investing?

 Investing for beginners can be daunting, but if basics learned, then it is not difficult.
 You need patience, risk appetite, and informed decisions to invest in the stock market.

 Let’s learn the basics of how to start investing in stocks:

 The term shares, stock, or equity means the same and are used interchangeably.
 Equity is a share in the ownership of the company’s assets and earnings.
 Higher the number of stocks, the higher is your stake of ownership.

 For example, you own 100 shares of Microsoft (MSFT) on NASDAQ, and the outstanding shares are over 7 billion.
 Therefore, you own a very small percentage of ownership.